-Once you have passed Part Three you are permitted to use the title HG Dip P. This designates your competence to practise as an HG therapist.
+Once you have passed Part 3 you are permitted to use the title HG Dip P. This designates your competence to practise as an HG therapist.
 However, there remains a final stage (below) that is designed to provide the public with an assurance that you are also a person fit to practise.

 Registration with the HGI

-You can apply for registration with the Institute and appear on the public register of human givens therapists only when you have completed Part Three of the HG diploma.
+You can apply for registration with the Institute and appear on the public register of human givens therapists only when you have successfully passed Part 3 of the HG diploma and met all the HGI’s requirements for Registered Membership.
 Registration assesses applicants’ fitness to practise and requires a series of declarations that you meet the required standards.

-The register lists all HGI registrants.
+The register, which is accredited in the UK by the Professional Standards Authority for Health and Social Care (PSA), lists all HGI registrants.
 However, where registrants do not wish to take private clients or be otherwise available for public contact this can be stated on the website and contact details will be removed from their web page.
 This enables the HGI to display a complete record of registrants whilst respecting the wishes of therapists/practitioners to take indefinite time out for whatever reason.

 Explore our articles and interviews